-Process-level risks are usually managed through control activities incorporated in the business operations, while company-level risks should be managed by designing and operating internal controls covering the entire organization, including development of clear management policies and strategies, strengthening of board of director, corporate auditor or audit committee functions, enhancement of monitoring undertaken by the internal audit function, and the like.
+Process-level risks are usually managed through control activities incorporated in the business operations, while company-level risks should be managed by designing and operating internal controls covering the entire organization, including the development of clear management policies and strategies, strengthening of board of director, corporate auditor or audit committee functions, and enhancement of monitoring undertaken by the internal audit function.

 b.
-Precedented and unprecedented risks
+Known and unprecedented risks

-Risks can be divided into precedented risks and unprecedented risks.
-While effects of precedented risks can be estimated, those of unprecedented risks are often unpredictable, and therefore must be considered more cautiously.
-It must be remembered, however, that the significance of the effects of precedented risks may change as situations change with the lapse of time.
+Risks can be divided into known risks and unprecedented risks.
+While the effects of known risks can be estimated, those of unprecedented risks are often unpredictable, and therefore must be considered more cautiously.
+It must be remembered, however, that the significance of the effects of known risks may change as situations change with the passage of time.